developersdigest/OpenAI_Function_Toolkit_And_Library/README.md

 ## Video Tutorial

 To help you get started with the OpenAI Function Calling Toolkit, I have created a  video tutorial on the @developersdigest YouTube channel.
-This tutorial covers the usage and capabilities of the toolkit, providing step-by-step guidance.
+This tutorial covers the usage and capabilities of the toolkit, since the video was published I have since restructured the project to be more functional

 [Watch the tutorial video](https://youtu.be/OMIuh2Xicg0)